r0bertPaulson/Open-Source-Control/OLD_Version_1.0/README.md

 DO NOT USE THIS DESIGN.
 PROTOTYPE HAS NOT BEEN MADE OR TESTED.
 FOR REFERENCE ONLY.

-First version which has been superceded by Version 2.0+
+First version which has been superseded by Version 2.0+